-Because few documents remain concerning Véron’s activities as a merchant, it is difficult to state exactly what his business was.
-He is better known to us as a litigant, and a litigant who did not give up easily, remaining in this respect faithful to his Norman ancestry.
-Through his second marriage, with Marie-Catherine Le Picard, Véron had become brother-in-law to the notary Jacques Barbel*, the husband of Marie-Anne Le Picard; the two were daughters of the merchant Jean Le Picard.
-At his death in 1714 Le Picard left a property which was rented to the merchant Gabriel Greysac.
-As he was thinking of moving to Quebec, Véron de Grandmesnil obtained from the Conseil Supérieur an order to Greysac to move out.
-This was only the prelude to a long dispute which was not settled until 1721.
-That same year a new quarrel broke out between Véron de Grandmesnil and his young brother-in-law, Joseph Le Picard.
+In 1715 Grandmesnil went to Quebec and set himself up as a merchant in Rue Notre-Dame in Lower Town.
+Because few documents survive concerning his activities as a merchant, it is difficult to state exactly what his business was.
+He is better known to us as a litigant, and a litigant who did not give up easily.
+Through his marriage, Grandmesnil had become brother-in-law to the notary Jacques Barbel*, husband of Marie-Anne Lepicard; she and Marie-Catherine were daughters of the merchant Jean Lepicard.
+At his death in 1714 Jean left a property that was rented to the merchant Gabriel Greysac.
+As he was thinking of moving to Quebec, Grandmesnil obtained from the Conseil Supérieur an order for Greysac to move out.
+This was the prelude to a long dispute that was not settled until 1721.
+That same year a new quarrel broke out between Grandmesnil and his young brother-in-law, Joseph Lepicard.
 Both men claimed the part of the house that the other occupied.
-In 1725 an ordinance allowed Véron to have first choice, on condition that he paid the other the sum of 117 livres.
-There was also a disagreement over a neighbouring piece of land belonging to Joseph Le Picard, on which he was building.
-Véron disputed the boundaries of this piece of land, had arbitrators appointed, and attended to having the whole thing surveyed and measured.
+In 1725 an ordinance allowed Grandmesnil to have first choice, on the condition that he pay the other the sum of 117 livres.
+There was also a disagreement over a neighbouring piece of land belonging to Joseph, on which he was building.
+Grandmesnil disputed the boundaries of this piece of land, had arbitrators appointed, and attended to having it all surveyed and measured.